Phoebe-Macdonald/AirBnB-Project-Udacity/README.md

-# Data-Science-Portfolio-Udacity
+# AirBnB-Project-Udacity
-Projects from Udacity Data Science Nanodegree

-The following repository has been created as a portfolio for the Udacity Data Science Nanodegree https://www.udacity.com/course/data-scientist-nanodegree--nd025
+The following project has been created as part of the Udacity Data Science Nanodegree https://www.udacity.com/course/data-scientist-nanodegree--nd025

-The course is made up of 4 projects and there is a folder dedicated to each

-## Project 1
-## Write a data science blog post
 ## Motivation:
 The project involved gathering the data, dealing with missing values and categorical variables and analysis to answer 3 key questions: